 As previously unknown and intersecting disease pathways are discovered, QSP can be leveraged to identify new targets, verify current targets, understand potential adverse effects of novel pathways, and repurpose existing drugs to new targets.
-QSP has built on the insights gained in developing physiological based pharmacokinetic (PBPK) models (ex. blood flow rates, organ volumes, transporter expression, etc.) and has truly taken the power of understanding drug action to a new level.
+QSP has built on the insights gained in developing physiological based pharmacokinetic (PBPK) models (ex: blood flow rates, organ volumes, transporter expression, etc.) and has truly taken the power of understanding drug action to a new level.

-Quantitative Systems Pharmacology vs. PBPK
+QSP vs. PBPK

 QSP and PBPK are similar in that both systems are developed with a “bottom-up” approach.
 However, the difference between QSP and PBPK is that PBPK predicts PK outcomes in patients populations, whereas QSP predicts PD and clinical efficacy outcomes in patient populations.
 QSP uses biological systems of the therapeutic target for PD outcomes (i.e. predicting heart-rate changes, muscle growth rate, etc.).
-This is especially important for decision making based on scaling PD outcome from animal models to humans and recommending clinical doses in trials.
+This is especially important for decision making based on scaling PD outcomes from animal models to humans and recommending clinical doses in trials.

 QSP can be employed at all stages of drug development (preclinical to Phase 3).
 Given the amount of experimental data generated for diseases, genetics, drug binding, metabolism, polymorphisms, biological pathways, inter-relationships between systems, information from big data, and more, coupled with the availability of necessary computational power, QSP is primed to change the landscape of drug development.